STKGarching/website/README.md

 ```

 ## Apache_Webserver
-The dev website (i.e. with Weboack Dev Server) and the REST API backend are running on localhost with different ports.
-In order to access the dev website from your home network, set up the apache webserver on your server machine and provide the dev website via Proxy Reverse.
+The dev website (i.e. with Webpack Dev Server) and the REST API backend are running on localhost with different ports.
+In order to access the dev website from your home network or from DDNS, set up the apache webserver on your server machine and provide the dev website via Proxy Reverse.
 You need the following module:
 * mod_ssl
 * mod_rewrite